 - Growing Our Client Network We intend to grow our client network by continuing to develop relationships with companies that have experienced NPE-initiated patent litigation and continuing to demonstrate the value of our patent risk management solution. - Acquiring Additional Patent Assets We intend to continue to acquire patent assets that are being or may be asserted against current and prospective clients and to increase our role and expertise in the patent market.
-We believe our disciplined approach to valuing and acquiring patent assets will allow us to continue to deploy our capital in an efficient and effective manner to maximize the patent risk management benefits to our clients. - Focusing on Client Relations We intend to continue to deliver the highest levels of service and support to our clients, in order to assist in our efforts to build and maintain trusting relationships and retain clients. - Developing Proprietary Technology Solutions for Our Clients We intend to continue to enhance our proprietary web portal to provide our clients with the most current intelligence and data on patent acquisition opportunities, relevant litigation activity and key market participants and trends that affect their patent risk exposure. - Syndicated Acquisitions On certain occasions, clients ask us to acquire patent assets that we would not otherwise purchase using our capital (due to the size or limited applicability of the portfolio).
-In these instances, we facilitate syndicated acquisitions that include contributions from participating clients in addition to their annual subscription fees.
+We believe our disciplined approach to valuing and acquiring patent assets will allow us to continue to deploy our capital in an efficient and effective manner to maximize the patent risk management benefits to our clients. - Focusing on Client Relations We intend to continue to deliver the highest levels of service and support to our clients, in order to assist in our efforts to build and maintain trusting relationships and retain clients. - Developing Proprietary Technology Solutions for Our Clients We intend to continue to enhance our proprietary web portal to provide our clients with the most current intelligence and data on patent acquisition opportunities, relevant litigation activity and key market participants and trends that affect their patent risk exposure. - Syndicated Transactions On certain occasions, clients ask us to acquire patent assets that we would not otherwise purchase using our capital (due to the size or limited applicability of the portfolio).
+In these instances, we facilitate syndicated transactions that include contributions from participating clients in addition to their annual subscription fees.
 Similar to other acquisitions, these syndicated deals are designed to efficiently share resources and collectively reduce litigation risk.
-Transaction participants typically pay a fee to RPX for structuring, negotiating and executing the transactions. - Offering NPE Insurance We offer and have written insurance policies for clients interested in additional management of their exposure to patent infringement claims brought by NPEs.
-We have concentrated our sales efforts on small and medium enterprises and we require that policyholders also subscribe to our core defensive patent acquisition service. - Providing Complementary Solutions We believe we can offer complementary solutions that further mitigate patent risks and expenses for operating companies, including the facilitation of challenges to patent validity, coordinating prior art searches, and other services intended to improve patent quality and reduce expenses for our clients.
+Transaction participants typically pay a fee to RPX for structuring, negotiating and executing the transactions.

-• Enhancing Our Capabilities Through Acquisitions - We occasionally evaluate the potential acquisition of businesses and technologies that can enhance our capabilities and our patent risk management solution.
+- Offering NPE Insurance We offer insurance policies for clients interested in additional management of their exposure to patent infringement claims brought by NPEs. - Providing Complementary Solutions We believe we can offer complementary solutions that further mitigate patent risks and expenses for operating companies, including the facilitation of challenges to patent validity, coordinating prior art searches, and other services intended to improve patent quality and reduce expenses for our clients. - Enhancing Our Capabilities Through Acquisitions We occasionally evaluate the potential acquisition of businesses and technologies that can enhance our capabilities and our patent risk management solution.